misiektoja/instagram_monitor/docs/usage.md

 The target is checked against that list at startup and when saved from the Web Dashboard.
 An unrecognized value stops the tool with a message naming supported targets, rather than letting every Instagram request fail later as a connection error.

-`--setup` asks for the backend and the impersonated browser, offering only the targets the installed curl_cffi accepts.
-The Web Dashboard changes both under **Settings** in the **Instagram Connection** card, where curl_cffi is not selectable when the package is missing.
+`--setup` does not ask about the backend or the impersonated browser, since the defaults suit almost every setup.
+Change them in the configuration file or in the Web Dashboard under **Settings** in the **Instagram Connection** card, where curl_cffi is not selectable when the package is missing.

 <a id="privacy-substitutions"></a>
 ## Privacy Substitutions